vmware-tanzu/community-edition/docs/site/content/docs/latest/_index.md

 flexibility enables you to produce application platforms that meet your unique requirements without having to start from scratch.

-Tanzu Community Edition makes it easy for experienced and aspiring cloud native practitioners to independently learn about, evaluate, and/or use Kubernetes and other cloud native technologies, in community-supported environments.
+With Tanzu Community Edition, it is easy for experienced and aspiring cloud native practitioners to independently learn about, evaluate, and/or use Kubernetes and other cloud native technologies, in community-supported environments.

 ## Who should use Tanzu Community Edition